Azure/acr/docs/dedicated-data-endpoints/dedicated-data-endpoints.md

 <img src="./media/registry-client-rules-all-storage.png" width=500x>

 As customers locked down their client firewall configurations, they realized they must create a rule with a wildcard for all storage accounts, raising concerns for data-exfiltration.
-A bad actor could deploy code that would be capable of writing to another "bad-dev" storage account.
+A bad actor could deploy code that would be capable of writing to another "Evil-Empire" storage account.

 To mitigate data-exfiltration concerns, Azure Container Registry is making dedicated data-endpoints available.